Rules to Better YouTube - 18 Rules

 In the course of your employment, you may need or want to produce a number of videos that might be useful both for the company and for your own profile.

-For unlisted videos, e.g. done videos, put them on your own YouTube channel, as you can then look back to them a decade later fondly and see how much you have improved.
+For unlisted videos (e.g. Done videos), you may put them on your own YouTube channel under a playlist called "Professional".
+You can then look back to them a decade later fondly and see how much you have improved.

-For any videos that would help your company's YouTube presence and that are taken either in company time or with company equipment, it's best to upload them directly onto the company YouTube channel, and add them to a playlist on your own channel, so they still show up there and help promote your own profile, as well as the company's.
+For videos that would help your company's YouTube presence, it's best to upload them directly onto the company YouTube channel.
+There, you can have a playlist with your name in it, making it easier to find your videos over the years.
+These videos will help promote your own profile, as well as the company's.

 One of the few disadvantages of videos over written content is that Google can't tell much about your video apart from the title and tags you may provide when you upload it.
 By having your video transcribed and adding the transcription text to wherever the video is shown, you're giving Google specific information about the content of your video.